juliakim/engineering-journal/FEC_Journal.md

 To start off the day, I browsed through MongoDB and Mongoose documentation and related blogs.
 Installing MongoDB proved much more difficult and time-consuming than initially anticipated.
 As with all things, I believe I overcomplicated this by piecing together instructions from various sites instead of simply consulting documentation.
 I still have an aversion to documentation, so I definitely plan to work on this moving forward.

 In the afternoon, I registered for S3 and uploaded a few images with which I created a sample database and collection using Compass.
 I set up React, Webpack, Babel, Express and MongoDB to begin passing data from the client to server to database and back.

+### Day 3

+React is now receiving dummy data from MongoDB, specifically links to images on S3, and rendering it to the page.
+To my existing MediaContainer component, I added the following components: AdditionalMedia, Caption, Image, MainImage and Video.
+Using my wireframe as a guide, I have nested some components within others, successfully passing state down.

+The better part of my day was spent uploading images to S3 and creating a guide for my team so that they could do the same.
+In addition, I read through the first part of a Medium article on deployment utilizing EC2 and PM2.
+I am currently running an instance on EC2.